Change (Lisa Stansfield song)

 "Change" is a song by British singer-songwriter and actress Lisa Stansfield from her second album, Real Love (1991).
 The song was written by Stansfield, Ian Devaney and Andy Morris, and produced by Devaney and Morris.
 It was released as the lead single on 7 October 1991 by Arista Records.
 "Change" was remixed by Frankie Knuckles and Driza Bone.

 "Change" became a hit, reaching top 10 in several European countries and Canada.
 In the United States, it peaked at number 27 on the Billboard Hot 100, number one on the Billboard Dance Club Play chart, number 12 on the Billboard Hot R&B Singles chart and number 13 on the Billboard Adult Contemporary chart.
-Two music videos for the song were released: the European version directed by Steve Lowe, which was filmed in Portugal, and the US version directed by Stefan Würnitzer.
+Two music videos for the song were released: the European version directed by Steve Lowe, which was filmed in Portugal, and the American version directed by Stefan Würnitzer.

 In 2003, "Change" was included on Biography: The Greatest Hits.
 In 2014, the remixes of "Change" were included on the deluxe 2CD + DVD re-release of Real Love and on People Hold On ...
 The Remix Anthology (also on The Collection 1989–2003).